hydraspace/hydraspace/README.md

-- 👋 Hi, I’m @hydraspace
-- 👀 I’m interested in computers, data, art, music, sustainability, and more
+- Hello world from hydraspace.
+Thinking about computers, data, languages, art, music, sustainability, and the universe.
-- 📫 Reach me at hydraspaced@protonmail.com

 <!---
 hydraspace/hydraspace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.